MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

 ### Phase 2: Evaluate and analyze

-1. **Evaluate compliance**: Check whether the apps are certified as compliant with your organization's standards, such as HIPAA, SOC2, GDPR.
+1. **Evaluate compliance**: Check whether the apps are certified as compliant with your organization's standards, such as HIPAA or SOC2.

     - In the [Microsoft 365 Defender portal](https://security.microsoft.com/), under **Cloud Apps**, select **Cloud Discovery**.
 Then go to the **Discovered apps** tab.
 Filter the list of apps discovered in your organization by the compliance risk factors you're concerned about.
 For example, use the suggested query to filter out non-compliant apps.